Duala people

 The Batanga of the region of Kribi could be added to the preceding list as they claim they are descendants of Mbedi and they report some degree of mutual comprehension between their own language and Malimba.

-Moreover, the Oroko language is classified as a Duala language, seems to be closely related to Bakweri (Mokpwe), which is a Duala language.
-Thus the Kundu, Lue, Mbonge, Ekombe, Londo ba Nanga, Londo ba Diko, Ngolo, Bima, Tanga and Koko are Duala(sawa)people.
+Moreover, the Oroko language is classified as a Duala language, seems to be closely related to Batanga region of kribi and Bakweri (Mokpwe), which is a Duala language.
+Thus the Kundu, Lue, Mbonge, Ekombe, Londo ba Nanga, Londo ba Diko, Ngolo, Bima, Tanga and Koko are Duala (Sawa) people.
 The Duala have dominated the others historically, and these other groups all profess some sort of kinship to them.

-In addition, many other coastal ethnic groups such as Balong, Bakossi and so on — who are culturally and historically more or less related to the Duala — are under Duala influence, and most of these people speak Duala to some extent.
+In addition, many other coastal ethnic groups such as Balong, Bakossi and so on – who are culturally and historically more or less related to the Duala – are under Duala influence, and most of these people speak Duala to some extent.
 Duala is also spoken by a great part of the Bakoko people.
 The word "Duala" may refer to the Duala "proper" or to the whole set of Duala-like tribes or even possibly to some "duala-ized" Bakoko or Manenguba tribes.